eea/copernicus_quality_tools/README.md

-# EEA Copernicus QC Tool
+# EEA CLMS QC Tool

 The application is composed of:
 * Front-end user interface, alias web console;